What Happens When You Run `uv run`

 Step 4: Lock dependencies

 During resolution, uv prefers versions already recorded in uv.lock.
-Existing packages usually stay pinned unless the current constraints exclude them or you explicitly pass --upgrade or --upgrade-package.
+Existing packages stay pinned unless the current constraints exclude them or you pass --upgrade.

 Step 5: Sync the environment

 With the lockfile settled, uv installs any packages that are in uv.lock but missing from .venv.
-This automatic sync prevents the common “I pulled new code but forgot to pip install the new dependency” problem.
-By default, uv run uses inexact sync: it adds missing packages but does not remove packages that are in .venv but absent from the lockfile.
+This automatic sync prevents the common “I pulled new code but forgot to install the new dependency” problem.

-Pass --no-sync to skip this step entirely.
-This is useful when you know the environment is already correct and want to avoid even the milliseconds spent checking.
+You can pass --no-sync to skip this step if you know the environment is already correct.

 Step 6: Execute the command